karatsu image stripe.jpg

 Here you will sleep on traditional Japanese floor futons in tatami mat rooms (not a western style mattress).
 All rooms feature elegant, traditional Japanese design and décor, a garden view and ensuite bathroom.

-This comfortable oceanside western style Japanese hotel features spectacular sea views from every room.
-The hotel features an onsite onsen, restaurant and is located at the foot of the spectacular Saga Pine Forest, also known as Nijinomatsubara.
+This classic oceanside western style Japanese hotel features spectacular sea views from every room.
+The hotel is located at the foot of the spectacular Saga Pine Forest, also known as Nijinomatsubara.
+This magnificent forest of black pines dates from the 17th Century, when the first lord of the Karatsu domain, Terazawa Hirotaka, planted black pines along the dunes as protection against wind and tides.

 ROOMING OPTIONS